Cystic Fibrosis Overview

 The Rady Children’s/UC San Diego Cystic Fibrosis Center, directed by Meerana Lim, M.D., provides comprehensive care for children with cystic fibrosis, along with advanced research.
 The Center is accredited by the Cystic Fibrosis Foundation as a patient care, teaching and research center, and has been designated a Therapeutic Development Center for research of new treatments.

 Inpatient care and home care services are available through the Hospital.
-Adult inpatient services (for people age 21 or older) are provided through the adult cystic fibrosis center at the University of California, San Diego.
+Adult inpatient services (for people age 21 or older) are provided through the adult cystic fibrosis center at UC San Diego.

 - Physician specialists